Analysis | The World Cup Final Is Coming. What You Need to Know: QuickTake

-Kane’s six goals makes him a clear favorite after Belgium’s Romelu Lukaku failed to add to his four goals yesterday.
-Antoine Griezmann and Kylian Mbappe head France’s scoring list but each needs a hat-trick in the final to reach six goals.
+England striker Harry Kane is out front as the tournament’s top scorer with six goals.
+Belgium’s Romelu Lukaku, with four goals, has an outside chance of catching him.
+For France, Antoine Griezmann and Mbappe lead with three goals.
 Portugal’s Ronaldo and Russia’s Denis Cheryshev also scored four goals to share second place with Lukaku.

 6. What’s been different at this World Cup?